 We have seen that the vast majority of people in the world are religious and have been so throughout written history.
 This is due to a number of factors that we will discuss later, in the Chapter on Following Religion.
 Then we can ask why these factors (whatever they are) do not apply to atheists.
 What makes someone an atheist?

-Before the 19th century, there were actually few atheists .
+Before the 19th century, there were actually few atheists.
 The concept of atheism took hold only in the late 19th and 20th century — possibly because the factors that make people religious have become gradually less strong.
 For example, there is less need today to explain the phenomena of nature by the supernatural.
 This has nurtured the debate whether the supernatural exists at all.
 Some people then resolve that it does not, and become atheist.
 Other people become atheist by rejecting religious dogmata.
 They find that religious stories, values, or philosophies are incompatible with what they know or what they believe.
-Some of them might have started out as religious “seekers”, who, driven by the desire to learn more about religion, delved into scripture and then found it incompatible with their convictions.
+Some of them might have started out as religious “seekers”1, who, driven by the desire to learn more about religion, delved into scripture and then found it incompatible with their convictions.
 A few might be born into atheist environments.
-Much like religious children follow the religion of their parents, children of atheists then might follow atheism.
+Much like religious children follow the religion of their parents, children of atheists then might follow atheism1.

 Are most atheists men?

 Surveys on atheists usually find that the majority of self-proclaimed atheists are male.
 The ratios vary somewhere between 50% and 75% of male atheists.
 This still means that there are millions of female atheists, but the discrepancy is nevertheless significant.
-In general, women are more likely to say that religion is important to them 5.
+In general, women are more likely to say that religion is important to them410.

 I’m an atheist and a secularist.
 I think everyone should be free to believe what they like, as long as they express these beliefs peacefully and allow others the same freedom.
-I also believe that all governments, schools and public institutions should be secular and base their laws, teachings and judgements on reason and science.
+I also believe that all governments, schools and public institutions should be secular and base their laws, teachings and judgments on reason and science.
 I believe in being kind to people and in treating everyone equally, whichever belief system they follow.
-Moreover, I think all children should be free to grow up in a world where they are allowed to question, doubt, think freely and reach their own conclusions about life’s big questions – and I hope that, within our lifetimes, this will happen.
+Moreover, I think all children should be free to grow up in a world where they are allowed to question, doubt, think freely and reach their own conclusions about life’s big questions — and I hope that, within our lifetimes, this will happen.

 Do atheists belong to an organization?